harshk20/csv_json_python/README.md

 Sends data in chunks to pipedream API
 Finally saves the data in provided sql database

-How to run: execute football.py file with python
+How to run: Execute football.py file with python

 Input: SQL connection details (host, user, password, dbname)

 Output:

 Send json objects via post requests to pipedeam API in chunk of 20s Save records in database tables using SQLs